lucasnell/mol_ecol/dv_size_filter.md

 -   [Creating function to simulate size filtering](#creating-function-to-simulate-size-filtering)
 -   [Session info and package versions](#session-info-and-package-versions)

-*Updated 28 March 2017*
+*Updated 29 March 2017*

-This script accounts for the fact that in GBS, many potential cut sites are not sequenced, and that the disparity appears to be at least partially driven by fragment size.
+This script accounts for the fact that in GBS, many potential cut sites are not sequenced, and that the disparity appears to be mostly driven by fragment size.
 I provide here the rationale for the objects in [`wr_size_filter.R`](./wr_size_filter.R) that filter digested fragments based on fragment size.

 **Loading packages:**